 Connect the Dots

 Where will your career path take you?
-Click on the dots to meet four of our partners and learn from their experiences.
+Click on the dots to meet two of our partners and learn from their experiences.

 I spent my first three years as a litigator.
 I focused my efforts on learning the procedural and substantive aspects of the law.
 By my third year, I second chaired my first trial in a civil proceeding (I previously second chaired a trial while a member of the Judge Advocate General Corps for the US Marine Corps).
 My early mentors echoed the lesson my father taught me, which is that the Rolodex I would build in my 20s and 30s would carry me through the later years of my career.